Madlanga Commission of Inquiry Continues Corruption Hearings With Evidence to Be Delivered In-Camera

 Briefly News journalist Byron Pillay has dedicated a decade to reporting on the South African political landscape, crime, and social issues.
 He spent 10 years working for the Northern Natal Courier before transitioning to online journalism.

-GAUTENG – The Madlanga Commission of Inquiry will resume proceedings today, 16 October 2025, but evidence will be heard in-camera.
+GAUTENG – The Madlanga Commission of Inquiry will resume proceedings today, 16 October 2025, but evidence will be heard in-camera for the first time.

 The hearings into allegations of corruption and political interference within the criminal justice system were postponed on Tuesday, 14 October 2025, after technical issues compromised the safety of the witness testifying.